All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-The laboratorian will take a colony from each type of bacteria present that appears to be significant in number or type, smear it on a slide, dry it, and stain it with dyes.
-This test is called a gram stain.
+The laboratorian will take a colony from each type and perform a gram stain.
 The laboratorian examines the microorganisms under the microscope.
 Different types of bacteria will exhibit characteristic colors and shapes.
 For instance, the bacterium Escherichia coli, which causes the majority of urinary tract infections, will appear as pink (gram-negative) rods under the microscope.
 Lactobacillus, which is a common vaginal contaminant in women's urine samples, will appear as thin purple (gram-positive) rods.
 Some of the bacteria, such as Lactobacillus, are easy for an experienced laboratorian to identify, are nonpathogenic, and do not require any further investigation.
 Others, such as gram-negative rods, represent groups of similar bacteria and will require additional testing to determine exactly which type of bacteria is present.

 If there is no or little growth on the agar after 24 to 48 hours of incubation, the urine culture is considered negative for pathogens and the culture is complete.
 If there are one or more pathogens present, further testing is performed.
-Biochemical tests are used to identify which bacteria are present and susceptibility testing is done to identify antimicrobial agents that are likely to inhibit the growth of the bacteria.
-The results of these laboratory tests allow the physician to select the best antibiotic treatment to resolve the infection.
+Testing is done to identify which bacteria are present and susceptibility testing is done to identify antibiotics that are likely to cure the infection.

 How is the sample collected for testing?

-Urine for a culture can be collected at any time.
-Because of the potential to contaminate urine with bacteria and cells from the surrounding skin during collection (particularly in women), it is important to first clean the genitalia.
+Because of the potential to contaminate urine with bacteria and cells from the surrounding skin during collection (particularly in women), it is important to first clean the genital area.
 Women should spread the labia of the vagina and clean from front to back; men should wipe the tip of the penis.
 Start to urinate, let some urine fall into the toilet, then collect one to two ounces of urine in the sterile container provided, then void the rest into the toilet.
 This type of collection is called a mid-stream clean catch urine.

 For catheterized specimens, a urine sample is taken by inserting a thin flexible tube or catheter through the urethra into the bladder.
-This is performed by a trained health care provider.
+This is performed by a trained healthcare practitioner.
 The urine is collected in a sterile container at the other end of the tube.